RyanKHawkins/RyanKHawkins/README.md

-#### Welcome.
-My name is Ryan Hawkins. _Software_ and _game development_ excite me, because they require a balance of logic and creativity.
-I am currently on the path to becoming a self-taught programmer for my second career.
+### Welcome.
+My name is Ryan Hawkins.
+I am a **software** engineer.

+#### _Software_ and _game development_ excite me, because they require a balance of logic and creativity.
+I am on the path to becoming a paid programmer for my second career.
 For the past 17+ years, I've been a correctional officer, and now I'm looking for something new and more fulfilling.

-#### Programming is my future.

 ### Languages, Frameworks, and Tools:
 - Javascript